aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/queries-and-connections/_index.md

             console.log("Aspose.Cells initialized");
         });

-        // Simulated createConnection for browser environment
+        // Simulated createConnection for a browser environment
         // (JavaScript `require('node-sqlite')` cannot be used in browser) function createConnection(databasePath) {
             return {